benjdg16/portfolio/developer_notes.md

 ## Bugs

 - [ ] New tab icon not working when clicking outside the icon.
+- [ ] Navigation buttons interfering with text visibility when viewing on smaller screens.
 - [ ] Background image not displaying as intended.

 ## Notes